 Table 2 compares the mechanical properties of different types of ASTM steel available in the United States.
 The comparison is made in terms of the minimum and maximum yield strength, tensile strength, and fracture elongation for different bar diameters.
 When a particular ASTM standard does not specify a requirement, a hyphen (-) is used.
 Note that only ASTM A706 steel specifies a maximum yield strength.
-ASTM A615 and A706 Gr.
-60 are included for comparison purposes since both are allowed in ACI 318-14[1] for seismic applications.
+ASTM A615^[7] and ASTM A706^[8] Gr.
+60 are included for comparison purposes since both are allowed in ACI 318-14^[1] for seismic applications.

-The main reason ACI 318-14^[1] limit the yield strength is because by the time the critical section of a member reaches the yield point, higher shear and bond stresses will be developed if the flexural reinforcement has a yield strength higher than the one assumed in design.
-These higher stresses cause a sudden reduction in the load carrying capacity of the member (a brittle failure), condition that shall be avoided if the structure is located in earthquake-prone areas^[1].
-Additionally, there is insufficient experimental data on the cyclic response of members with a yield strength greater than 80 ksi (550).
+The main reason ACI 318-14[1] limits the yield strength is because by the time the critical section of a member reaches flexural yielding, higher shear and bond stresses will be developed if the flexural reinforcement has a yield strength higher than the one assumed in design.
+These higher stresses cause a sudden reduction (brittle failure) in the load carrying capacity of the member, a condition that shall be avoided if the structure is located in earthquake-prone areas^[1].
+Additionally, there is insufficient experimental data on the cyclic response of members with a yield strength higher than 80 ksi (550).
 The tensile-to-yield strength ratio requirement was imposed to promote spread of plasticity in regions where yielding is expected (plastic hinge regions).
-The shear reinforcement cannot exceed Grade 60 (420) in special seismic systems.
-In all of these cases, steel ASTM A615^[7] and ASTM A706^[8] are permitted.
+According to ACI 318-14, shear reinforcement cannot exceed Grade 60 (420) in special seismic systems.

-Other types of steel, namely ASTM A995^[9] and ASTM A996^[10], are permitted as deformed bars per ACI 318-14^[1] Table 20.2.2.4a and low-carbon chromium steel^[11] in plain spirals per ACI 318-14^[1] Table 20.2.2.4b with similar maximum stress limits for design depending on the application.
-These types of steels and wires are not covered in this study.
+Other types of steel, namely ASTM A955^[9], ASTM A996^[10], and ASTM A1035^[11] are permitted as deformed bars per ACI 318-14^[1] Table 20.2.2.4a or as plain spiral reinforcement per ACI 318-14^[1] Table 20.2.2.4b with maximum stress limits for design calculations depending on the application.
+Wires (deformed and plain) and plain bars are not covered in this study.

 As shown in Table 1, the ACI 318 code has incorporated new material strengths over the years enabling safer and more efficient designs.
-NIST^[59] and ATC^[16] documents identified areas of needed research to advance the state of the art in concrete members with high-strength reinforcement.
+NIST^[60] and ATC^[16] documents identified areas of needed research to advance the state of the art in concrete members with high-strength reinforcement.
 In particular, experimental data are needed to evaluate the seismic response of reinforced concrete structural systems using high-strength steel bars.
 This study focuses on the response of slender cantilever T-shaped concrete walls reinforced with high-strength steel bars under quasi-static reversed cyclic loading.